entriphy/kl2_lv_decomp/README.md

 **NOTE: This project is in VERY early stages and may fail to build.**

 1. Setup environment:
-    * ~~Ensure the `PS2DEV` and `PS2SDK` environment variables are properly set.~~
-        * PS2SDK is currently unsupported.
-    * You can also set the `SCESDK` environment variable to the root of the official PS2 SDK to use that instead.
+    * Set the `SCESDK` environment variable to the root of the official PS2 SDK (usually `/usr/local/sce`).
+Download links to the SDK will not be provided in this repository.
 2. Clone this repository:
     ```bash
     git clone https://github.com/entriphy/kl2_lv_decomp.git